Mary Keane Chapel

 1929 – 1932

-The Mary Keane Chapel dates from the post-Shaker era at the Church Family site.
-Designed by Donat R. Baribault of Springfield, Massachusetts, the chapel was built for the Brothers of the La Salette Order with funds donated by their benefactress, Mary Keane.
+The Mary Keane Chapel at Enfield Shaker Museum dates from the post-Shaker era at the Church Family site.
+Designed by architect Donat R. Baribault of Springfield, Massachusetts, the chapel was built by the Missionaries of Our Lady of La Salette with funds donated by their benefactress, Miss Mary Ann Keane (1867-1932).
+The cornerstone was laid in June 1931, construction continued for many years, and the chapel was consecrated in August 1946.

-Mary Keane, who had inherited a fortune from her uncle, pledged that fortune to assist the La Salette’s in the establishment of a French language seminary in Enfield.
-Her wealth helped purchase the former Shaker community, renovate the building for La Salette’s use, and build the Mary Keane Chapel.
+Founded in France in 1852, the Missionaries of Our Lady of La Salette established their first North American chapter in Hartford in 1892.
+Mary Keane, while living in Hartford, Connecticut, inherited a fortune from her uncle Edward J. Mulcahy and pledged that fortune to assist the Missionaries of Our Lady of La Salette in the establishment of a French language seminary in Enfield, New Hampshire.
+Her wealth helped purchase the former Enfield Shaker community, renovate the historic buildings for La Salette’s use, and build the chapel, which was a memorial to her uncle.

-She died in 1932 and is the only woman buried in the La Salette cemetery, which can be seen just north of the museum’s herb gardens and next to the Shaker cemetery.
+Mary Ann Keane died in Hanover, New Hampshire in 1932 and is the only woman buried in the La Salette cemetery, which can be seen just north of the museum’s herb gardens and next to the Shaker cemetery.